How to tune your cache settings

 2. Add the TTL in seconds in the Maximum TTL (seconds) field.
 For example: 432000 = 5 days.

-In CDN Cache Settings, you can determine whether the edge should abide by the values sent in the Cache-Control and Expires headers.
+In Edge Cache Settings, you can determine whether the edge should abide by the values sent in the Cache-Control and Expires headers.

 You can choose to keep Honor Origin Cache Headers selected to respect the TTL values sent in the headers by the origin or the application itself.